NorthStarUAS/ImageAnalysis/scripts/README.md

   features.
 The exact amount of scaling probably depends on the camera, lens, altitude, and subject matter.

-  ## 3c-partition-set.py

-  As the number of images increase linearly, required resources and processing time can increase exponentially.
-This script partitions an image set into smaller regional groups allowing each partition to be processed individually.
-This is a concession due to the lack of infinite resources.

-  Note that image groups are intentionally created ot overlap somewhat.

 # 4. Feature Matching

   ## 4a-matching.py

   Run this script to find all the matching feature pairs in the image set.

   ### GMS filter ###

   This seems really useful: http://jwbian.net/gms

   It uses gridded motion statistics to find the valid match set and seems to much more robust to noise and perform much better than the traditional homography filter.
 Often homography rejects many good matches because of the amount of noise/outliers in the potential match set.

   Currently this is my favorite approach, it oftens seems to find too many valid matches if that is possible.

   Paired with the traditional sift distance ratio test <plus> a first pass to discard matches with > average match distance <plus>
   discarding any matches that don't exist in the reciprocal set == very few false matches, but still enough good matches.

   ### Homography filter

   Enforces a planer relationship between features matched in a pair of images.
 Features off that plane tend to be rejected.
 This seems to be the recommended filter relationship in all the examples and literature.
 This is the filter that tends to show up in all the feature matching tutorials, however it doesn't perform well if your features aren't planar (think trees, terrain, structures, etc.)

   ### Fundamental filter

   The homography matrix can only map points on a plane in one image to points on a plane in another images.
 The fundamental filter is more flexible with depth (but could pass more noise through, but this noise might be more filterable as mean reprojection error?)
   We know from epipolar geomtry that any feature in one image will map onto some line in the second image.
 The fundamental matrix captures this relationship.
 Bad matches can still slip through if they lie on this line.

   ### Essential filter (*)

   Seems to better handle variations off plane while still being pretty robust and rejecting false matches.
 (Only available with OpenCV3?)
 The Essential matrix is a more recent discovery and encapsulates the camera calibration matrices as well.
 Thus it can also be used to derive relative poses of the two images.
 Results in a few percent fewer matches, but fewer outlier matches.
   Initial optimization may also be slightly tighter.
 This is my favorite filter right now.

-  ## 4b-clean-and-reset-matches.py
+  ## 4b-clean-and-combine-matches.py

   Start with the original pair-wise match set, then run several validation and consistency checks to remove some potential weird things.
+The final step connects all match pairs that reference the same feature into match chains that can reference many images.
 This should be run after the 4a-matching step, and can be rerun later to reset the matches.

-  ## 4c-review-matches.py

-  This should be done on the original match pairs before full chain grouping to hopefully avoid incorrectly linking chains due to a bad match pair.

-  This is an interactive script that compares pair-wise matches and presents the worst outliers (based on the homography or affine relationship of the matches pairs) and allows the user to review and accept or delete potential outliers.

-  Make sure to re-run 4d-match-grouping.py after 4c-review-matches.py if you return and review more matches later.

-  ## 4d-match-grouping.py
+  ## 4c-match-triangulation.py

-  Iterate through the matches_direct structure, locate and connect all match chains.
-Continues until no more chains can be connected.
+  Compute an initial 3d location estimate for every feature/match

-  ## 4e-image-groups.py
+  ## 4d-image-groups.py

-  Images are matches as pairs, but these pairs can be connected into larger groups.
-Ideally all images will connect with each other, but this sadly is often not the case.
+  Compute the connected groups in the image set.
+Images are matched as pairs, but these pairs can be connected into larger groups.
+  Ideally all the images will connect with each other in a giant mesh network, but this sadly is often not the case.
 Connectivity can be increased by detecting more features or experimenting with different detectors or feature matching filters.
 Ultimately, good connectivity is achieved by ensuring your images overlap.
 70% overlap with neighbors is the industry recommendation.

 # 5. Assemble Scene / Bundle Adjustment